acako/CVD_prediction/README.md

 Yellow indicates a risk factor between 50% and 75%
 Red indicates a risk factor above 75%

 Disclaimer: The application was made for the purpose of the CP8318 Final Project.
 The application is 72 % accurate and has a 66% recall score.
-The application does not replace medical advice.
+It does not replace medical advice.